sveltia/sveltia-cms/README.md

   - You can use Markdown in the `description` collection option[^79].
 Bold, italic, strikethrough, code and links are allowed.
 - Entry slugs
   - You can [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug).
+  - Slug generation is fail-safe: If a slug cannot be determined from entry content, part of a random UUID is used instead of throwing an error or filling in with arbitrary string field values[^133].
   - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
   - Single quotes (apostrophes) in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
-  - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].
+  - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option to avoid deployment errors with Netlify or other platforms[^25].
 - Entry listing
   - The collection list displays the number of items in each collection.
   - A folder collection filter with a boolean value works as expected[^93].